mattbutler44/SmileyFace/README.md

 There are a handful of attributes to change, and a handful of ways to change them.

 The main focus of this project is the use of action events (mouse, keyboard) and the use of MVC (model, view, control).
-Exception handling, arrays, loops, primitive data types, constants, and randomization, are also used.
+Exception handling, responding to user input, arrays, loops, primitive data types, constants, and randomization, are also used.